AM2R-Community-Developers/AM2R-Community-Updates/README.md

 Afterwards, replace the two blank shader assets with default GM:S shader skeletons or your own copy of each shader, as well as the accompanying script files for the Retro Palette Swapper: `pal_swap_init_system` and `pal_swap_set`.

+**WARNING:** If the two above scripts are not replaced *before* opening the project file, GM:S 1.4 will replace them with `<undefined>` references in the asset tree at `Scripts/Lojical/Shaders/`.
+This will produce numerous seemingly unrelated errors until they are deleted and replaced with the appropriately named scripts.

 Finally, you will need to install `modifiers.ini` as well as the `lang` and `mods` folders as datafiles within the GM:S project.
 The default ones do not contain the actual assets and are merely references.
 These can be copied over from your AM2R_15_2 folder.